tildearrow/furnace/doc/2-interface/settings.md

 # settings

+the Settings window allows you to change Furnace setting.

-settings are saved when clicking the **OK** or **Apply** buttons at the bottom of the dialog.
+settings are saved when clicking the **OK** or **Apply** buttons at the bottom of the window.

 ## General

 ### Program

-- **Render backend**: changing this may help with performace issues.
+- **Render backend**: changing this may help with performace or compatibility issues. the available render backends are:
+  - OpenGL 3.0: works with the majority of graphics chips/cards (from 2010 onwards). default on Linux.
+  - OpenGL 2.0: use if you have a card without OpenGL 3.0 support.
+  - OpenGL 1.1: use if your card doesn't even support OpenGL 2.0.
+  - DirectX 11: works with the majority of graphics chips/cards and is optimized specifically for Windows.
+  - SDL Renderer: this was the only available render backend prior to the addition of dedicated OpenGL/DirectX backends in 0.6. default on macOS.
+    - it is slower than the other backends.
+- **Render driver**: this setting appears when using the SDL Renderer backend. it allows you to select an SDL render driver.
+- **VSync**: synchronizes rendering to VBlank and eliminates tearing.
+- **Frame rate limit**: allows you to set a frame rate limit (in frames per second).
+  - only has effect when VSync is off or not available (e.g. software rendering or force-disabled on driver settings).
 - **Late render clear**: this option is only useful when using old versions of Mesa drivers. it force-waits for VBlank by clearing after present, reducing latency.
 - **Power-saving mode**: saves power by lowering the frame rate to 2fps when idle.
   - may cause issues under Mesa drivers!
 - **Disable threaded input (restart after changing!)**: processes key presses for note preview on a separate thread (on supported platforms), which reduces latency.
-  - however, crashes have been reported when threaded input is on. enable this option if that is the case.
 - **Enable event delay**: may cause issues with high-polling-rate mice when previewing notes.
 - **Per-channel oscilloscope threads**: runs the per-channel oscilloscope in separate threads for a performance boost when there are lots of channels.
+- **Oscilloscope rendering engine**: allows you to select between the following rendering engines for oscilloscope views (master and per-channel):
+  - **ImGui line plot**: the default engine. uses Dear ImGui line plotting functions for rendering.
+  - **GLSL**: uses OpenGL shaders for rendering. higher quality, but very GPU-intensive! only available in OpenGL 3.0 backend.

 ### File